ldn-softdev/jtc/User Guide.md

     "a"      |         "a"         |          "a"          |          "a"          |     "a"
 ```
 _\- the values in the 4th column header (namely `"a":3,"c":4`) do not look like valid JSON - those are JSON object's elements
-when pointed to by the `-i <walk-path>`, i.e. they are JSON elements with labels_
+when pointed to by the `-i <walk-path>`, i.e. they are JSON elements in objects, i.e. with labels_

 as follows from the table:
-- insertion cannot happen into the atomic JSON elements
+- insertion cannot occur into the atomic JSON elements
 - when inserting into array, whole JSON element is getting inserted (no array expansion occurs)
 - labeled elements inserted as JSON objects
+- when inserting objects into object, upon label clashing the destination's label is preversed (source's ignored)

 #### Insertion matrix with merging
 One might wonder: if insertion of an array into another array happens without merging arrays, how to achieve then merged result upon